rafaelsanzio/aws/AWS - Developer Associate/aws-fundamentals/load-balancer.md

   - ALB (Application Load Balancer)
     - Load balancing to multiple HTTP applications across machines (target groups)
-    - Load balancing to multiple applications on the same machina (containers)
+    - Load balancing to multiple applications on the same machine (containers)
     - Support for HTTP/2 and WebSocket
     - Support redirects (HTTP and HTTPS)